ag48665/mimic-iv-icu-risk-analytics/README.md

 ### ICU Mortality Analysis

-Patients with higher ICU length of stay demonstrated increased mortality risk, suggesting prolonged critical care utilization may correlate with severe patient outcomes.
+Longer ICU stays were associated with higher observed mortality rates in the analyzed cohort.

 ### ICU Unit Performance